redhat-na-ssa/boat-demo/deploy/README-serverless.md

 ## Overview

-As of today, OpenShift Serverless functions are built, tested and deployed using a Fedora 34 bastion host with podman support few knative client programs.
+As of today, OpenShift Serverless functions for this project are built, tested and deployed using a Fedora 34 bastion.
+This should improve as python serverless functions become generally available.

 ### Bastion host configuration